 The campsite is a large, mostly flat rectangular field providing about 250 pitches and edged on the south side by a predominantly birch coppice which provides some shade from the midday sun.
 The ground is pretty soft and somewhat marshy in places, obviously dependent on recent rainfall.
 Facilities are minimal: there is 1 tap available near the spectator area.
 However, there are obviously full facilities for the track side catering vendors (water, electricity) and a couple of the more enterprising regulars tap into these.
-Inside the campsite itself there are no ablutions, however in the spectator viewing area the Shitehouse family have a small 'emplacement a virage Arnage' that was plumbed in on Wednesday evening, and (new for 2008) a shower block portacabin was functioning on Thursday.
+Inside the campsite itself there are no ablutions, however in the spectator viewing area there are portaloos and a shower block portacabin.
 The track side catering facilities are only active during qualifying sessions and the race - Friday morning you have to sort out your own "pick-me-ups".